openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 Risk: Insights Operator is unable to expose/update the data in the OpenShift API

-Mitigation: Introduce a new state in the Insights Operator (e.g "SCADataDegraded") and create a new alert based on this new state.
+Mitigation: The Insights Operator is marked as Degraded (in case of HTTP error code other than 404, which means that the organization didn't allow this feature on the OCM side).

 ## Design Details